Letizia Lo Giacco

 - 0000-0002-2233-5085

 Letizia’s research combines theory and practice of international law and looks at transnational phenomena through the lens of public international law.
-She has published on questions of authority and formation of international law, looking at the practice of international and domestic courts in adjudicating international law, and on the use of judicial decisions as epistemic tools in international law argumentation.
-Letizia is the author of Judicial Decisions in International Law Argumentation (Hart Publishing, 2022).
+She has published on questions of authority and formation of international law, the exercise of discretion by courts in interpreting international law, and on the use of judicial decisions as epistemic tools in international law argumentation.
+Letizia is the author of Judicial Decisions in International Law Argumentation (Hart Publishing, 2022) and was the recipient of the 2024 Rosalyn Higgins Prize for her article "When a Dispute Exists: The Emerging Evidentiary Practice of the ICJ in Common Interests Proceedings" awarded every year to the best article published on the Law and Practice of International Courts and Tribunals.

 Assistant professor